Ghazalehkh/Ghazalehkh/README.md

  - **M.Sc. in Cognitive Science- Cognitive Rehabilitation**, University of Tehran
  - **B.Sc. in Psychology**, Shahid Beheshti University
  -  Ranked among the top 0.9% of students in the Iranian University Entrance Exam in the field of Biological Science
- -  Ranked 6th among 67 students in class
+ -  Ranked 6th among 67 students in my cohort.
  - **Neuromatch Academy Associate Computatioanl Neuroscience** certification

 ## 🔧 Technologies & Tools